Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Are Samoyeds Smarter Than the Average Dog?

 Keep in mind, this is just looking at breeds as a whole.
 There is no way to test every dog's intelligence in the world and then take an average from that.
-However, studies have found an average intelligence for a range of dog breeds, and we can use those averages to figure out an average for all dogs.
+However, available studies and assessments typically evaluate specific cognitive or trainability traits in selected groups of dogs rather than defining a true overall intelligence average across all dogs.

-While dogs do vary within their breed, they don't vary that much.
-The point of a purebred dog breed is for all the dog's traits to be predictable, including their intelligence.
+While dogs do vary even within their breed, they can vary considerably in behavior, learning ability, and performance depending on genetics, environment, and experience.
+The point of a purebred dog breed is for all the dog's traits to be more predictable in general tendencies, but cognitive abilities and intelligence are not uniform or guaranteed within a breed.

 Dogster_Website dividers_v1_Jan 18 2024-03